sernst/cauldron/README.rst

 They are:

-- ``standard``: Includes the Python 3.6 distribution in an Ubuntu environment.
+- ``standard``: Includes the Python 3.6+ distributions in an Ubuntu environment.
-- ``conda``: Includes the full Anaconda distribution of Python 3.6 built upon Anaconda's official docker image.
+- ``conda``: Includes the full Anaconda distribution of Python 3.6+ built upon Anaconda's official docker image.
-- ``miniconda``: Includes the slimmed-down mini Anaconda distribution of Python 3.6 built upon Anaconda's official docker image.
+- ``miniconda``: Includes the slimmed-down mini Anaconda distribution of Python 3.6+ built upon Anaconda's official docker image.

 In all three cases, Cauldron is pre-installed with dependencies and the default command for each container is to start the Cauldron kernel on the exposed port 5010.
 One of these containers can be pulled using the docker pull command::

-   $ docker pull swernst/cauldron:latest-standard
+   $ docker pull swernst/cauldron:current-standard

 If you do not specify a specific tag, the latest standard image will be used.
 Once the image has been pulled, you can start a Cauldron kernel::

-   $ docker run -d --rm -p 5010:5010 swernst/cauldron:latest-standard
+   $ docker run -d --rm -p 5010:5010 swernst/cauldron:current-standard

 After the container starts, you can access the kernel through the exposed 5010 port.
-If you are using the desktop application, you can connect to this container locally by specifying the local kernel URL, ``http://127.0.0.1:5010`` instead of a Python executable path.
+If you are using the Cauldron UI, you can connect to this container locally by specifying the local kernel URL, ``http://127.0.0.1:5010``, as connection argument when starting the ui, .

 The Cauldron command shell also allows you drive the kernel by connecting to it from a locally running Cauldron shell.
 To do this, you use the ``connect``